KiranJoshi25/X_Ray_classification/README.md

 Here are 2 cases for experiments in project

+case A : a smaller dataset
-case A and case B
+case B : large dataset

 Case A: